 Aurcana is engaged in the business of mining, exploration and development of mineral properties.
 The principal focus is the operation and development of mineral properties, primarily silver operations, located in Mexico and the United States.
 The Company is currently operating the La Negra silver-copper-zinc-lead mine ("La Negra"), located in the state of Querétaro, through Real de Maconi S.A. de C.V. ("Real de Maconi").
 Aurcana acquired an interest in Real de Maconi in 2007 and on February 17, 2012, the Company increased its ownership in Real de Maconi from 92% to 99.86%.
-In addition to the Mexico operations, the Company also holds the Shafter Silver Mine located in Presidio County, southwest Texas through the Company's 100% owned US subsidiary, Silver Assets Inc., which remains in construction and mine development.
+In addition to the Mexico operations, the Company also holds the Shafter Silver property ("Shafter") located in Presidio County, southwest Texas through the Company's 100% owned US subsidiary, Silver Assets Inc.